Running Open edX at scale

-When attempting to scale a single-server deployment, we recommend to start by offloading some of these stateful data storage components, in the same order of priority.
+When attempting to scale a single-server deployment, we recommend starting by offloading some of these stateful data storage components, in the same order of priority.
 There are multiple benefits:

-It will free up some resource both for the web workers and the data storage components.
+It will free up some resources both for the web workers and the data storage components.

-It is a first step towards horizontal scaling of the web workers.
+It is the first step towards horizontal scaling of the web workers.

 It becomes possible to either install every component as a separate service or rely on 3rd-party SaaS with high availability.